srct/schedules/README.md

 ### Clone the schedules workspace
 We're first going to clone down a copy of the schedules codebase from [git.gmu.edu](http://git.gmu.edu/srct/schedules), the SRCT code respository, with SSH.
+Follow the following two steps.

-**a)** Configure your ssh keys by following the directions at:
+**1.** Configure your ssh keys by following the directions at:

 [git.gmu.edu/srct/schedules/wikis/Adding-SSH-Keys-to-GitLab](https://git.gmu.edu/srct/schedules/wikis/Adding-SSH-Keys-to-GitLab).

-**b)** Now, on your computer, navigate to the directory in which you want to download the project (ie. perhaps one called `development/SRCT`), and run
+**2.** Now, on your computer, navigate to the directory in which you want to download the project (ie. perhaps one called `development/SRCT`), and run

     git clone git@git.gmu.edu:srct/schedules.git